mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 * [SKR 1.4](https://www.amazon.com/BIGTREETECH-Controller-Compatible-With12864LCD-5TMC2209/dp/B082QYYFVX/)
 This would work, but had poor documentation.

 Alas, I ordered the SKR board and a Smoothieboard v 1.1.
-The Smoothieboard took eons to arrive, so I gave an A effort to get Otto running with the SKR board and TMC5160 stepper drivers.
-Ultimately, I was overwhelmed by the amount of changes necessary in the firmware and the physical changes necessary with the TMC5160 stepper drivers.
-This would probably be a great setup for someone with my experience.
-In the meantime: I tried to go for low hanging fruit to maintain morale.
+The Smoothieboard took eons to arrive, so I gave an A effort to get the liquid handler running with the SKR board and TMC5160 stepper drivers.
+Ultimately, I was overwhelmed by the amount of necessary firmware changes and the contradictory documentation of necessary physical modifications to use the TMC5160 stepper drivers.
+This would probably be a great setup for someone with more experience (shoot me a memo if you'd like to give it a shot...
+I have the chips).
+In the meantime: I tried to go for low hanging fruit to maintain my morale.
 I replaced all the mismatching screws, designed a fun new face-plate, printed cable management clips, and started designing an enclosure.
+Aesthetics.

 ![Faceplate Design](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/IMG_4195.jpg)

-Once the Smoothieboard arrived, I flashed the [OT-one firmware and config to it.](https://github.com/Opentrons/smoothie-config/tree/master/v2.0.0/one_standard).
+Once the Smoothieboard arrived, I flashed the [OT-one firmware and config file to it.](https://github.com/Opentrons/smoothie-config/tree/master/v2.0.0/one_standard).
 I then went through the arduous process of changing all the motor connections.
 AGAIN.
 Why can't these boards just share a common connector?
-Fortunately, the smoothieboard ships with the necessary connectors, so it's just a matter of cutting the old wires, stripping, crimping, and inserting in the connector.
+Fortunately, the smoothieboard ships with the necessary connectors, so it's just a matter of cutting the old wires, stripping, crimping, and inserting in the provided connector.

 To get an idea of Smoothieboard setup, you can see this diagram from Arthur Wolf (co-creator).
 It's the original in the picture, but you get the idea: lots of setup is required.
 ![Smoothieboard](https://live.staticflickr.com/7263/7832149516_76d367a105_b.jpg)

 Fortunately, Smoothieboard has very thorough documentation and a large community that offer help. **This was the magic answer.** I needed to choose a board that had good documentation and lots of help.
 I needed to ask for and accept more help.
 Once I did this, everything started working flawlessly-ish.
-This is probably a lesson I should have learned from my previous yearly feedback from Dave (my adviser), 'Michele, you're doing great, but your life would be easier if you asked for help earlier and more frequently.' 🤦‍♂️ Perhaps too stubborn for my own good.
+This is probably a lesson I should have learned from my previous yearly evaluation from Dave (my adviser), 'Michele, you're doing great, but your life would be easier if you asked for help earlier and more frequently.' 🤦‍♂️ Perhaps I'm too stubborn for my own good.

 ![Working in the lab](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/lab.jpg)

 [GIF of the motor moving!](https://drive.google.com/file/d/1Re4YQ6gIKHAVTnT0YlTY11NGimF6cE45/view?usp=sharing)

-Alas, once I had **finally** achieved movement from the motors, I went about wiring up my Ottobot.
+Alas, once I had **finally** achieved movement from the motors, I went about wiring up my Ottobot-remixed liquid handler.
 I used [3d printed cable clips](https://www.thingiverse.com/thing:3396905) (and [here](https://www.thingiverse.com/thing:4426587)), [drag chains](https://www.thingiverse.com/thing:1001437), and zip ties for cable management.
 Eventually I might put some sleeves over the cables too, but for now it's okay.
 There's some great tips on wiring [here](https://smoothieware.org/how-to-wire).

 ![Cable Management](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/cablemanagement.jpg)

 I decided to also wire up a computer fan as the stepper drivers were quite hot in the demo run (not pictured).
 Eventually I'll probably swap the on-board drivers out for high power stepper drivers, but they seem to work okay for now.
-We'll see if how the compare to the actual opentrons robot once I get the pipette installed (I'm building a sturdier pipette holder).
-Overall, the wiring is just **so much easier**.
-I did have to jumper the two Y-axes together though (following the OT-one firmware to tell me where), but that was pretty simple.
+We'll see how the compare to the actual Opentrons robot once I get the pipette installed (I'm building a sturdier pipette holder).
+Overall, the wiring is just **so much simpler**.
+I did have to jumper the two Y-axes together (following the OT-one firmware to tell me where), but that was pretty simple (see below).

 ![Wiring](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/wiring.png)

 So, here I am.
-The ottobot runs well with pronterface and I'm working the kinks out with the Opentrons software.
+The Ottobot-remix runs well with pronterface and I'm working the kinks out with the Opentrons software.

 Next steps:
+* Print and install studier pipette holder
 * Machine gantry plate to add stability
 * Add external stepper drivers (more power)
 * Benchmark against OpenTrons Liquid Handler